Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 A lone Alluxio master is a single point of failure.
 To guard against this, a production cluster should run multiple Alluxio masters in [High Availability mode]({{ '/en/deploy/Running-Alluxio-On-a-HA-Cluster.html' | relativize_url }}).

-#### Option A: Embedded Journal
+#### Option A: Internal Leader Election

-Alluxio uses embedded journal by default.
+Alluxio uses internal leader election by default.

 Provide the master embedded journal addresses and set the hostname of the current master: